OTA Advocates at the Ohio Statehouse for the Trucking Industry

 Lawmakers have since introduced HB 283 (Distracted Driving Bill), which would make it a primary offense to use, hold, or physically support a device while driving.
 The bill, introduced by Rep. Cindy Abrams (R-Harrison) and Rep. Brian Lampton (R-Fairborn), is pending in the House Criminal Justice Committee.

 Driver training is paramount in having a great driver workforce and our trucking companies invest thousands of dollars annually to train drivers.
 Unfortunately, workforce training programs in Ohio have made CDL training ineligible for assistance.
 With the addition of the Entry Level Driver Training regulations from the Federal Motor Carrier Safety Administration it is going to be critical for companies to invest even more into driver training.
 The Ohio Trucking Association is asking the legislature to develop an income tax credit to incentivize trucking companies to invest in driver training.
 The credit will be 50% matching nonrefundable credit on income tax returns for sole proprietorships, partnerships and LLCs up to $25,000.

 HB 197 has been introduced by Rep. Reggie Stoltzfus (R-Paris Twp.) and Rep. Rodney Creech (R-W. Alexandria).
-It is currently pending in the House Ways and Means Committee.
-A similar bill (HB 222) was introduced last session and was passed by the House with near unanimous support (91-1), before failing in the Senate.
+It was reported from the House Ways and Means Committee and later passed by the full House of Representatives with unanimous support.
+It now awaits action by the Ohio Senate.